 Several teams have either already announced their co-driver line-ups for 2021 or have drivers under existing contracts.

-Triple Eight Race Engineering will have Craig Lowndes and Garth Tander on its roster once again this year, with the 2020 Bathurst-winning combination of Tander and Shane van Gisbergen expected to remain in place while Lowndes continues with Jamie Whincup.
+Triple Eight Race Engineering will have Craig Lowndes and Garth Tander on its roster once again this year, with the 2020 Bathurst-winning combination of Tander and Shane van Gisbergen expected to remain in place while Lowndes continues with Jamie Whincup in the latter’s final year of full-time Supercars racing.

-Team 18 has confirmed that it has secured the services of Michael Caruso and retained James Golding for 2021.
+Team 18 has confirmed that it has secured the services of Michael Caruso and retained James Golding for 2021 to partner with Mark Winterbottom and Scott Pye respectively.

 |Dick Johnson Racing||Scott McLaughlin*||Ford Mustang GT|